Existence of Schrodinger Evolution with Absorbing Boundary Condition: Abstract

 \section{Abstract}

-Consider a non-relativistic quantum particle with wave function inside a region $\Omega\subset \RRR^3$, and suppose that detectors are placed along the boundary $\partial \Omega$.
-The question how to compute the probability distribution of the time at which the detector surface registers the particle boils down to finding a reasonable mathematical definition of an ideal detecting surface; a particularly convincing definition, called the \emph{absorbing boundary rule}, involves a time evolution for the particle's wave function $\psi$ expressed by a Schr\"odinger equation in $\Omega$ together with an ``absorbing'' boundary condition on $\partial \Omega$ first considered by Werner in 1987, viz., $\partial \psi/\partial n=i\kappa\psi$ with $\kappa>0$ and $\partial/\partial n$ the normal derivative.
+Consider a non-relativistic quantum particle with wave function inside a region $\R\subset \RRR^3$, and suppose that detectors are placed along the boundary $\partial \R$.
+The question how to compute the probability distribution of the time at which the detector surface registers the particle boils down to finding a reasonable mathematical definition of an ideal detecting surface; a particularly convincing definition, called the \emph{absorbing boundary rule}, involves a time evolution for the particle's wave function $\psi$ expressed by a Schr\"odinger equation in $\R$ together with an ``absorbing'' boundary condition on $\partial \R$ first considered by Werner in 1987, viz., $\partial \psi/\partial n=i\kappa\psi$ with $\kappa>0$ and $\partial/\partial n$ the normal derivative.
 We provide here a discussion of the rigorous mathematical foundation of this rule.
-First, for the viability of the rule it plays a crucial role that these two equations together uniquely define the time evolution of $\psi$; we point out here how the Hille-Yosida theorem implies that the time evolution is well defined and given by a contraction semigroup.
+First, for the viability of the rule it plays a crucial role that these two equations together uniquely define the time evolution of $\psi$; we point out here how, under some technical assumptions on the regularity (i.e., smoothness) of the detecting surface, the Lumer-Phillips theorem implies that the time evolution is well defined and given by a contraction semigroup.
 Second, we show that the collapse required for the $N$-particle version of the problem is well defined.
-Finally, we also prove analogous results for the Dirac equation.
+We also prove that the joint distribution of the detection times and places, according to the absorbing boundary rule, is governed by a {\LFn positive-operator-valued measure}.